Fall 2020: The CLA Way

 There are four ways classes will be taught in fall 2020:

 Students and instructors meet in person for class at regularly scheduled days and times.
-Note: there will be no in-person meetings after Thanksgiving break (Thanksgiving is November 26).
+Note: There will be no in-person meetings during the first two weeks of the semester (with limited exceptions) and after Thanksgiving break (Thanksgiving is Nov.
+26).

 Students and instructors must be online at the same time, at scheduled days and times.
 100% of instruction is online with no in-person meetings.
 Exams are also all online.

 Instructors provide materials and assignments that students access online at any time or within a given time frame (such as one week), rather than instructors and students meeting together as a class on a regular schedule.
 Exams are also all online.

 Students can expect a combination of delivery methods: in-person and online or remote.